length(unique(whr$country_name))Quarto Documents

 - Read in

-. - Change the color of the points and line in the global trends plot to the brand’s
+_brand.ymlwithread_brand_yml()(R) orBrand.from_yaml()(Python) to a variable namedbrand. - Change the color of the points and line in the global trends plot to the brand’s

-color.
+tealcolor.
 Use code like the following.

-(Make sure to first remove #| include: false
+(Make sure to first remove #| include: false from the chunk, if it’s still there).

-geom_line(color = brand$color$palette$blue)
+geom_line(color = brand$color$palette$blue)geom_line(color = brand.color.palette.blue)